cvilsmeier/sqinn-go/prebuilt/howto.md

 --------------------------------------

 Sqinn-go embeds prebuilt sqinn binaries for convenience.
-Currently it embeds linux_amd64 and windows_amd64.
+Currently it embeds sqinn for the following platforms:

+- linux_amd64

+- windows_amd64

+- darwin_amd64

+- darwin_arm64.

 To update them, do this: